Systems with large flexible server pools: Instability of "natural" load balancing: Fluid models for general : Local instability examples Fluid models for general mu ij: Local instability examples

-\begin{proof} (i) The argument here is a ``special case'' of the one used to show the independence of transformation $A_c$ (restricted to $(I-1)$-dimensional invariant subspace) from $(\beta_j)$ in the proof of Lemma~\ref{lemma:entries of A_c}.
-Namely, it is easy to check that the original and modified system share exactly same ODE \eqn{eq-ac3}. \\ (ii) Again, it is easy to see that the two systems share the same ODE \eqn{eq-ac3}. \\ (iii) We can assume that there are no server-type leaves, so that the tree $\CE$ has only customer-type leaves, of which it can have two, three, or four.
+\item A system with four or fewer customer types is locally stable. \end{longlist} \end{lemma} \begin{pf} (i) The argument here is a ``special case'' of the one used to show the independence of transformation $A_c$ [restricted to $(I-1)$-dimensional invariant subspace] from $(\beta_j)$ in the proof of Lemma~\ref{lemmaentriesofAc}.
+Namely, it is easy to check that the original system and the modified system share exactly same ODE (\ref{eq-ac3}).